The WNBA season is getting underway featuring Caitlin Clark's debut and more. Here's what you need to know.

 The WNBA consists of only 12 teams, with 12 roster spots per team – it isn't uncommon for a drafted player to get cut from the final roster just weeks later.
 The Los Angeles Sparks, who drafted Brink and Jackson with top five picks, waived the 28th overall pick McKenzie Forbes on Sunday.

 Luckily for players on the bubble, the WNBA is expanding for the first time since 2008.
-League Commissioner Cathy Englebert announced in October that The Golden State Warriors were awarded a WNBA team for 2025.
+League Commissioner Cathy Englebert announced in October that the Golden State Warriors were awarded a WNBA team for 2025 — the Golden State Valykries.
 On Friday, CBC Sports reported that Toronto would be next, receiving an expansion team for 2026.

 "It's complex because you need arena and practice facility and player housing and all the things, you need committed long-term ownership groups.
 The nice thing is we're getting a lot of calls," Englebert said during a pre-draft press conference last month, adding that she was confident the league could grow to 16 teams by 2028.